DJ LeMahieu Player Props: Yankees vs. Astros

-DJ LeMahieu and his .405 on-base percentage over his past 10 games (100 points higher than his season-long percentage), will be in action for the New York Yankees against the Houston Astros and Cristian Javier on August 3 at 7:15 PM ET.
+DJ LeMahieu and his .405 on-base percentage over his past 10 games (100 points higher than his season-long percentage), will be in action for the New York Yankees against the Houston Astros and Hunter Brown on August 4 at 7:05 PM ET.

 DJ LeMahieu Game Info & Props vs. the Astros